tenth-speed-writer/buffer-jack/README.md

 ---

 Agenda:
-* Create a global tick
+* Implement animations on global tick
-* Create an animation tick cycle (maybe a TickHandler class?)
+* Menus need to render a cursor on their selected elements
+* Create an Interface class to juggle the playfield and menus and maybe also things rendered at the same level as the playfield

 ---